 Laundry might have been the triggering subject, but it is not the deeper subject of this poem.
 And that is what you’ll find when you pick a seemingly mundane topic to write about and let yourself go a few layers deep.
 Our lives, at any moment and in all activities, are full of resonance.

-You know what’s ripe with writing fodder?
+You know what’s ripe with writing ideas?
 Your utility closet.
 You know what your reader wants to know about?
 Your morning getting-ready-for-the-day routine and why you do it that way, what it says about what you value and how you were raised and what you expect from your life.

 Think those cruddy grass-mowing tennis shoes in the garage can’t make for the subject of a beautiful essay?
 Read The Old Sneakers With Which We Mow the Lawn by Brian Doyle.
 Ugh.
 I love it too much.
 And notice that he subtitles it A love song.